 The Sacramento Area Council of Governments (SACOG) has identified Low VMT generating locations within this region, including Yuba County.
-The North Dantoni Ranch Subdivision location within SACOG region was determined, and the per capita VMT characteristics of the existing residences in this area of Yuba County was identified, as noted in Table 12.
+The Goldfields Ranch Subdivision location within SACOG region was determined, and the per capita VMT characteristics of the existing residences in this area of Yuba County were identified, as noted in Table 13.
 As shown, the Yuba County average per capita VMT rate for residences is 24.9 vehicles miles per day.
-The location primarily containing the North Dantoni Ranch subdivision has a rate of 14.89.
-The OPR recommended goal for Yuba County would be a 15% reduction, or 21.18.
-Thus the project is located in a defined Low VMT generating region, and the project's impact can be presumed to be less than significant under this screen line criteria.
+The Goldfields Ranch Subdivision is part of four separate VMT forecasting areas with average per capita VMT rates that range from 15.36 to 20.71.
+The weighted average rate for the project site is 17,75 per capita VMT.
+The OPR recommended goal for Yuba County would be a 15% reduction from the existing countywide average, or 21.18.
+Thus, the project is located in a defined Low VMT generating region, and the project's impact can be presumed to be less than significant under this screen line criteria.

-TABLE 12 PER CAPITA VMT CHARACTERISTICS SACOG Regional Average Yuba County Average 15% reduction from Yuba County Average N. Dantoni Ranch Subdivision Area Reduction Greater 20.82 24.92 21.18 14.89 yes https://sacog.maps.arcgis.com/apps/Compare/index.html?appid=ec67f920461b461f8e32c6a5c3dd85cf
+TABLE 13 PER CAPITA VMT CHARACTERISTICS SACOG Regional Yuba County 15% reduction from Goldfields Ranch Reduction Great Average Yuba County Average Subdivision Area than 15%?
+20.82 24.92 21.18 17.54 yes https://sacog.maps.arcgis.com/apps/Compare/index.html?appid=ec67f920461b461f8e32c6a5c3dd85cf